 In this guide, you will find instructions on how to replace the front strut assembly on a Nissan vehicle.

-Installing Nissan front struts and shocks takes most DIYers about 2 to 3 hours and a few basic tools.
+Installing Nissan front struts and shocks takes about 2 to 3 hours with the help of a few basic tools.

 What you will need